Is it safe to travel to Mexico? Your helpful health and safety guide

 Can I drive a car in Mexico?

-It is common for those who travel to Mexico from the U.S. to drive while in Mexico; however, that doesn’t mean it is the safest way for tourists to move around Mexico.
+It's common for those who travel to Mexico from the U.S. to drive while in Mexico; however, that doesn’t mean it's the safest way for tourists to move around Mexico.

 “Motor vehicle accidents are a leading cause of U.S. citizen deaths in Mexico.”